Dallinger/Dockerfiles/README.md

 Microsoft edge not seeing the docker-machine IP address:
 https://www.hanselman.com/blog/FixedMicrosoftEdgeCantSeeOrOpenVirtualBoxhostedLocalWebSites.aspx

-#Docker for Windows
+**Docker for Windows**

 If you had Docker-toolbox installed before and are now using Docker for Windows:
 https://github.com/docker/for-win/issues/1746

 If your experiment is running but you see no output in the browser window(s) when they launch.
 Try running the script with the ``-i 127.0.0.1`` option.

 When using Docker for Windows, the docker-machine might not be configured correctly.
 Check this by running: ``docker-machine ip``.
 If you get an error such as:
 ``open C:\Users\admin\.docker\machine\machines\default\config.json: The system cannot find the file specified.``
 Look into reinstalling the default docker-machine:
 ``docker-machine rm -f default`` and setting up a hyper-v network switch (if you don't have one):
 https://docs.docker.com/machine/drivers/hyper-v/
 For example after setting up a virtual switch called 'ext' run:
-``docker-machine create -d hyperv --hyperv-virtual-switch ext default`` to setup a new default docker-machine.
+``docker-machine create -d hyperv --hyperv-virtual-switch ext default``
+to setup a new default docker-machine.

-Other troubleshooting ideas:
+**Other troubleshooting ideas**
 https://github.com/docker/kitematic/wiki/Common-Issues-and-Fixes

-Having said that, this is not a README to get your working in Windows, just some potentially helpful leads that may help you in your process.
+**Note:** this is not a README to get your working in Windows, just some potentially helpful leads that may help you in your process.

 ## Reference of useful docker-compose commands